Social Media Defined

-Daemen College uses social media platforms to communicate with stakeholders such as students, faculty, staff, alumni, and the media, as well as market the institution, its academic programs, and its public value to our community and beyond.
+Daemen University uses social media platforms to communicate with stakeholders such as students, faculty, staff, alumni, and the media, as well as market the institution, its academic programs, and its public value to our community and beyond.
 Use of social media allows for real time dissemination of news, information and other content to Daemen’s stakeholder groups and allows nearly instant feedback and communication between them and the institution.
 For these reasons, strategic social media management and best practices must be applied when employing these communication tools.

 Daemen’s Mission and Social Media

-The mission of Daemen College is to prepare students for life and leadership in an increasingly diverse and complex world by integrating the intellectual qualities acquired through the liberal arts with the preparation necessary for professional achievement.
+The mission of Daemen University is to prepare students for life and leadership in an increasingly diverse and complex world by integrating the intellectual qualities acquired through the liberal arts with the preparation necessary for professional achievement.

 ● a diversity of ideas, backgrounds and beliefs